Hoboken Council majority adopts Garage B Plan, turning a deaf ear to public opposition and Planning Board advisement

 Hoboken’s 25-story redevelopment plan for Garage B far exceeds building heights of surrounding neighborhood

-The Redevelopment Ordinance for Garage B will get its 1st reading at the Wednesday, February 19th Hoboken City Council meeting after which it will be submitted for Planning Board review; final vote by Council in March Since the 1980s, residents have fought proposals for high-rise towers, thus seeking to preserve Hoboken’s appealing urban village [...]
+The Redevelopment Ordinance for Garage B will get a public hearing and final vote at the Wednesday, March 19 Hoboken City Council meeting.
+The Planning Board review ordinance for its consistency with the City Master Plan on March 17 Since the 1980s, residents have fought proposals for high-rise towers, thus seeking to preserve Hoboken’s [...]

 Hoboken issues substantially altered lease for Sinatra Park Cafe to comply with Green Acres regulations